 At 62% it’s a big bruiser of a whisky.
 Lots of sherry and lots of spice make it a fine winter sipper.
 Unsurprisingly, it can take a fair bit of water without losing its depth of flavour.
 In fact for me it reached a sweet spot after I’d put in maybe a teaspoon and a half, developing a really pleasant viscosity and a mouth-coating texture that allowed the finish to linger even longer.
 Lovely but pricey.

 It’s never a disappointment to find Bunnahabhain in a sample pack.
 The most northerly, and remote, distillery on Islay, it produces un-peated malt for the majority of the year before changing over to produce a style more typical of its island home.

 This particular malt is matured for 11 years in a first fill sherry butt, meaning there should be plenty of flavour on offer here.
-I won’t be putting a score to it however, as my sample isn’t at the final bottling strength, so I won’t be tasting the specific version that has made it to the shelves.
+Please note: this one isn’t at the final bottling strength, so I won’t be tasting the specific version that makes it to the shelves.